 The fairways and greens of the Bethpage Black course looked perfect these days as Mr. McIlroy & Co. battled it out for the Ryder Cup.
-Not unlike all those American golf courses that have an international reputation for being maintained with far more pesticides, fertilizers and water than is necessary for a sustainable standard.
-However, anyone listening to Frank Rossi, Associate Professor in the Department of Agriculture and Life Sciences, will get to know a different perspective on the top facility.
-The famous golf course on Long Island has a second, less visible role: it is part of Bethpage State Park and is therefore subject to a strict protection regime.
-The course is emblematic of the question of how top-class golf and nature conservation can be reconciled in a national park.
+In terms of quality, they were no different to all those American golf courses that have an international reputation for being maintained with far more pesticides, fertilizers and water than is necessary for a sustainable standard.
+Listening to Frank Rossi, Associate Professor in the Department of Agriculture and Life Sciences, however, gives you a different perspective on the top course.
+The famous golf course on Long Island has a second, less visible role: it is part of

 Reduction in pesticides

 The reduction of pesticides was at the heart of the project right from the start.
 The reason for this was a regulation issued by New York State in 2000, in which the use of chemical pesticides was reduced.
 Long Island followed this regulation.
-Between 2001 and 2009, the use of chemical pesticides was reduced by 45 % and the amount of fertilizer by 60 %.
+Between 2001 and 2009, the use of chemical pesticides was reduced by 45 percent and the amount of fertilizer by 60 percent.
 The program was started on the Green Course and from there expanded to all courses in the New York National Park area.
-“We started doing those practices in our research and they immediately began to be used under championship conditions,” Rossi summarises to the Cornell Chronicle.
+“We tested it scientifically and at the same time applied it immediately under championship conditions,” Rossi summarizes to the Cornell Chronicle.

 Promoting biodiversity